ercanersoy/Compatibility-Manager/README.md

 # Compatibility Manager

-A compatibility manager for Pardus operating system
+A compatibility manager for Debian and Debian based operating systems

-Copyright (c) 2022 Ercan Ersoy
+Copyright (c) 2022-2023 Ercan Ersoy

 This project is licensed under MIT License.

-## Note

-Pardus is a registered trademark of TÜBİTAK.